doocs/leetcode/solution/2400-2499/2432.The Employee That Worked on the Longest Task/README_EN.md

 Task 1 started at 1 and ended at 7 with 6 units of times.
 Task 2 started at 7 and ended at 12 with 5 units of times.
 Task 3 started at 12 and ended at 17 with 5 units of times.
 The tasks with the longest time is task 1.
-The employees that worked on it is 3, so we return 3.
+The employee that worked on it is 3, so we return 3.
 </pre>

 <p><strong class="example">Example 3:</strong></p>